 The main difference between cleaning a newly-tinted car window and cleaning untinted windows lies in the following factors:

 - The things you use when cleaning it.
 Tools such as cloth wipe material and ingredients of the cleaning agent that you will be using.

 - The things that you SHOULD avoid to preserve the lifespan, appearance, and effectiveness of your window tints.

 What to Avoid

-In cleaning windows that are tinted, one should never use scrapers, abrasive sleeves, or other abrasive materials.
+In cleaning windows that are tinted, you should never use scrapers, abrasive sleeves, or other abrasive materials.
 They scratch the tint film, which weakens those areas and makes them less effective in blocking sunlight and harmful UV rays.
-Ammonia-based cleaners should also not be used as they reduce the darkness of your tint, and makes them dry and brittle.
+Ammonia-based cleaners should not be used as they reduce the darkness of your tint and makes it dry and brittle.